Coupled VAE: Improved Accuracy and Robustness of a Variational Autoencoder: The Variational Autoencoder

 \section{The Variational Autoencoder}

 A variational autoencoder consists of an encoder, a decoder, and a loss function.
-The encoder is a neural network that converts high-dimensional information from the input data into a low-dimensional hidden, latent representation $\bf{z}$ .
-Information lost in the compression, which is a necessary selection of good models for the representation.
+The encoder is a neural network that converts high-dimensional information from the input data into a low-dimensional hidden, latent representation $\bf{z}$.
 While in general autoencoders can learn a variety of representations, VAEs especially learn the parameters of a probability distribution.
-The model used here learns the means and standard deviations $\theta$ of a multivariate Gaussian distribution and stores this information in a two-layer space.
+The model used here learns the means and standard deviations $\theta$ of a collection of multivariate Gaussian distribution and stores this information in a two-layered space.
+The training loss function, which is the negative of an evidence lower bound, is designed to optimize the approximation of this model's parameters to the actual conditional probability of the latent representation given the data.
 Figure \ref{fig1} represents the basic structure of an autoencoder.